eastham/adsb_actions/README.md

 **conditions** are an ANDed set, and can include altitude ranges, lat/long proximity, location within a region specified in a KML file, etc.

 **actions** include Slack, paging / JSON webhook, and python callback.
-See CONFIG_INSTRUCTIONS.yaml for more.
+See CONFIG_INSTRUCTIONS.yaml for more info.

 <h3>Example YAML config:</h3>